googleforgames/agones/site/content/en/docs/Prerequisite Knowledge/_index.md

 ## Dedicated Game Servers

-Agones is a platform for dedicated game servers for mulitplayer games.
+Agones is a platform for dedicated game servers for multiplayer games.
 If "dedicated game servers" is a term that is not something you are familiar with, we recommend checking out some of the resources below, before getting started with
 Agones: